paragonie/airship-docs/en-us/01-intro/1-Lingo-Jargon.md

 ### Engineer

-An engineer is someone who develops Gears, Gadgets, or Cabins for their own Airship or for others'.
+An engineer is someone who develops Motifs, Gadgets, or Cabins for their own Airship or for others'.

 ### Pilot